- Course Number:

 Course DescriptionExplores beginning level graphic design and publishing using professional page layout software.
 Introduces typography design, basic page layout, computer file management, professional methods of design organization, keyboard work and the foundations of computer use in single-page layouts.
 To be taken sequentially.
 Placement permission slip required.
-Prerequisites: GD 101, GD 114 and GD 120.
-Prerequisite/concurrent: GD 122.
+Prerequisites: GD 101, GD 114, GD 120.
+Prerequisites/concurrent: GD 116, GD 122.

 Addendum to Course Description